Youth Baseball Rules Addendum

 - No infield fly rule.

-Perfect Game Machine Pitch Specific Rules, Field Set Up and Guidelines
+Texas Baseball Tournaments (TBT) Machine Pitch Specific Rules, Field Set Up, and Guidelines

 Field Set up

-- Pitching Machine: The front leg shall be set at a distance with the FRONT LEG of forty-two (42) feet from the rear point of home plate.
-This will make the machine at 44 feet
+- Pitching Machine: The front leg shall be set at a distance with the FRONT LEG of forty-two (42) feet from the rear point of the home plate.
+This will make the machine 44 feet.

 - Recommended pitching machine speeds: 38 M.P.H. – 44 M.P.H.